Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

 In brief: Most surprise bills come from two issues: misclassified payroll and undocumented subcontractors.
 Fix those and audits become boring.

-Misclassification can increase premium and trigger reclass at audit.
+• Know your class codes.
+Misclassification can increase premium and trigger reclassification at audit.
+See the class codes guide.

 Common mistakes that increase the audit premium